Seminars and talks

 Requirements: a laptop or tablet is needed to access online demos.
 Attendees who would like to try the software on their own laptops will need to install Docker, ideally in advance of the session (see links to the various platforms under Docker Version.
 There is no need to install the tools themselves or the training data as this will be supplied on the day).

-In addition, Giles will be available on the following dates and times for short consultations with those wishing to discuss their research cases:
+In addition, Giles will be available for short consultations with those wishing to discuss their research cases.

 This workshop is offered in association with The John Rylands Research Institute.